DaveGeneral/Spiders/README.md

 # Web Spider by Python

-In this repository, I try to use some wonderful python libraries and framework to achieve tricky web crawlers...
+In this repository, I try to use some wonderful python libraries and framework to achieve tricky web crawlers.